 I work with individuals who want to be supported through their journey of healing and self-discovery.

 We often feel as though we get in our own way.
 We know things could be better but aren't quite sure how to get there.
-I support individuals on their journey of self-improvement, helping them move through past experiences into more vitality and regulation.
+I support individuals on their journey of self-improvement, working both somatically and relationally, helping them move through past experiences into more vitality and regulation.

 Some of the areas I work with include: